ravinderdeol/blockchain_cryptocurrency_playbook/guides/ethereum_blockchain_interview_questions.md

 > Tx.Origin.

 `45.
-If A User Calls Contract A & That Calls Contract B, Then Msg.Sender In Contract B Will Contain The Address of?`
+If I Call Contract A Which Calls Contract B, The Msg.Sender In Contract B Will Contain The Address of?`

 > Contract A.